Sticky Date Pudding

 TO COOK: Remove the plastic film from the foil container, and cook, straight from frozen, in a preheated 180C oven for 30 minutes (from defrosted) to 40 minutes (from frozen), or until a skewer or knife tests clean.
-Meanwhile, heat the sauce in a saucepan or microwave.
+Meanwhile, heat the sauce in a saucepan or microwave until hot.
 You can simply serve as is, with the pudding drizzled with sauce, or pour a layer of sauce on top of the cooked pudding and return in to the oven for a few minutes till sticky and bubbling.
 Serve with ice cream or whipped cream.